Angela Slatter: Reception

-Her collection, The Girl With No Hands and other tales was a finalist for the 2010 Australian Shadows Award for Long Fiction, and her story "Brisneyland by Night" is a finalist for Short Fiction.
+Her collection, The Girl with No Hands and Other Tales was a finalist for the 2010 Australian Shadows Award for Long Fiction, and her story "Brisneyland By Night" was a finalist for Short Fiction.

-In May 2011, Slatter was the winner of 2010 Aurealis Award for Best Collection with The Girl With No Hands and other tales and Best Fantasy Short Story for The February Dragon, co-written with L.L.
+In May 2011, Slatter was the winner of 2010 Aurealis Award for Best Collection with The Girl with No Hands and Other Taes and Best Fantasy Short Story for "The February Dragon, co-written with L.L.
 Hannett.
 This award was jointly awarded to Thoraiya Dyer for Yowie.

-Her collection, Sourdough and other stories was a finalist for the World Fantasy Award.
+Her collection, Sourdough and Other Stories was a finalist for the World Fantasy Award—Collection.

 Slatter was awarded the British Fantasy Award in 2012 for her short story "The Coffin-Maker's Daughter".

-The collection, The Bitterwood Bible and Other Recountings was co-winner of the World Fantasy Award, Best Collection, 2015.
+The collection, The Bitterwood Bible and Other Recountings was co-winner of the World Fantasy Award—Collection, 2015.

+The Path of Thorns won the 2022 Aurealis Award for Best Fantasy Novel, and the Australian Shadows Award for Best Novel.